| Risk Factors

 coronary artery disease

-(CAD), problems with heart valves, heart muscle damage after
+(CAD), problems with heart valves, rheumatic heart disease,

 high blood pressure,

 diabetes, liver disease, endocrine disorders (thyroid or adrenal gland problems), or typhoid fever

 - Accidents or injuries such as electric shock